Being a freshwater scientist

 - Bullock Creek, Stony Creek, and Water Race drain are being harmed by the way we treat our land.

-You can read the full report of her research here: Land Use Effect on the Health of Urban Streams in Wanaka or return to the Science and Research page.
+You can read the full report of her research here: Land Use Effect on the Health of Urban Streams in Wanaka, view a summary of the findings or return to the Science and Research page.